 When can I apply?

-You can only apply to receive this payment once you have received a letter confirming you been tested positive for COVID-19 and up to two weeks after your period of self-isolation ends.
+You can only apply to receive this payment once you have received a letter confirming you tested positive for COVID-19 and up to 28 days from the start date of self-isolation.

 You will not be able to claim for periods of self-isolation that ended before the scheme launched on 28 September 2020.